freshcom/freshcom-api-reference/content/identity.md

 ## Account

-An account represents a business or an app that uses the Freshcom API and pay to Freshcom using the same billing information.
-When you sign up for Freshcom, an account is automatically created for you.
+An account represents a business or an app that uses Freshcom API and pay to Freshcom using the same billing information.
+When you first sign up, an account is automatically created for you.
 You can create more accounts as needed, for example if you are an agency that builds e-commerce app for different clients then you can create an account for each of your client to keep track of billing.

 Each account also have a test account associated with it.
 If you make changes to an account, those changes will be automatically synced to its corresponding test account.
-If you wish to test against an account with different information then the recommmended way is to create a new account.
+If you wish to test against an account with different settings then the recommmended way is to create a new account.

 **Attributes**

 Name                   | Type       | Description |
 -----------------------|------------|-------------|
 `status`               | `String`   | The status of the account.
-`name`                 | `String`   | _(localizable)_ The name of the account.
+`name`                 | `String`   | The name of the account.
-`companyName`          | `String`   | _(user-defined)_ _(localizable)_ The company name of the account.
+`companyName`          | `String`   | _(localizable)_ The company name of the account.
 `mode`                 | `String`   | The mode of the account, can be one of `live` or `test`.
 `defaultLocale`        | `String`   | The default locale of the account.
 `defaultAuthMethod`    | `String`   | The default authentication method for user, can be one of `simple`, `tfa_email` or `tfa_sms`.
 Please see [authentication](http://example.com) for detail.
 `websiteUrl`           | `String`   | The website URL of the company.
-`supportEmail`         | `String`   | The email to contact for non-technical matter `techEmail`            | `String`   | The email to contact for technical related matter `testAccountId`        | `String`   | The test account ID for this account if it is a `live` account.
+`supportEmail`         | `String`   | The email to contact for non-technical matter `techEmail`            | `String`   | The email to contact for technical matter `testAccountId`        | `String`   | The test account ID for this account if it is a `live` account.
 `apiVersion`           | `String`   | The default API version that is currently used by this account `caption`              | `String`   | _(user-defined)_ _(localizable)_ A short description for the account.